unknownpgr/unknownpgr.github.io/README.md

 ## Root files

-- Files in `/root` of develop repository will be automatically copied to here.
+- Files in `/root` of the develop repository will be automatically copied to here.